Our First House

 Our first house evolved over four and a half years of blood, sweat, tears, and sledgehammering.
 And we’ve got plenty of photos to show how much it changed (hence the roundup of before and after pictures below).
 We’ve also compiled:

-- a room by room source list (along with links to help you get the look in our Amazon store)
+- a room by room source list

 - a interior and exterior floor plan